Create a Website Account - Manage notification subscriptions, save form progress and more.

 The rates you pay go to fund the full operation of our water and sewer utilities.
 Specifically, this covers:

 The City of West Fargo sets the new rates based on the cost of providing water and sewer service to the different user types.
 As the costs above increase, we need to make sure we are able to cover them.
 With this new rate adjustment, the rates will also fund additional repair and rehabilitation projects so the costs are not all special assessed to residents.

-A residence with a ¾” meter would pay about $52 in Fargo for 4,000 gallons of water and sewer service in a month.
-The same customer in West Fargo would pay $61.
+A residence with a ¾” meter would pay about $49 in Fargo for 4,000 gallons of water and sewer service in a month.
+The same customer in West Fargo would pay about $62.
 The difference comes from how the two cities fund infrastructure, with Fargo using revenues outside the utilities, such as sales tax, to offset water and sewer infrastructure costs.
 The City of West Fargo’s sales tax collection is not large enough to subsidize utility payments in this way.

 There is a portion of the City of West Fargo that receives water service from the Cass Rural Water District but sewage service from the City of West Fargo.
 In order to bill for sewage, the City of West Fargo will receive the customer’s monthly water meter reading from Cass Rural Water District and determine the sewage charge from that information.

 All of the industry standards and recommend approaches rely on the metered water consumption to some extent due to the cost and impracticality of metering wastewater flow.
-Under the new water and sewer rate structure, the City of West Fargo will use metered water usage, but put a cap on residential usage.
-This is done to account for much of the summer water flow that may not go into the sewer system.
+Based on these best practices, the City of West Fargo also uses metered water usage, but puts a cap on residential usage.
+This is done to account for much of the summer water flow for lawn and garden maintenance that does not go into the sewer system.